CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Cumulus Linux supports the following congestion control mechanisms:

-* Pause Frames - defined by IEEE 802.3x, uses specialized ethernet frames sent to an adjacent layer 2 switch to stop or *pause* _all_ traffic on the link during times of congestion.
+* Pause Frames - defined by IEEE 802.3x, uses specialized ethernet frames sent to an adjacent layer 2 switch to stop or *pause* **all** traffic on the link during times of congestion.
 Pause frames are generally not recommended due to their scope of their impact.
 * Priority Flow Control (PFC) - An upgrade of Pause Frames, defined by IEEE 802.1bb, extends the pause frame concept to act on a per-COS value basis instead of an entire link.
 A PFC pause frame indicates to the peer which specific COS value needs to pause, while other COS values or queues continue transmitting.
 * Explicit Congestion Notification (ECN) - Unlike Pause Frames and PFC that operate only at layer 2, ECN is an end-to-end layer 3 congestion control protocol.
 Defined by RFC 3168, ECN relies on bits in the IPv4 header Traffic Class to signal congestion conditions.
 ECN requires one or both server endpoints to support ECN to be effective.

-{{% notice warning %}}
-When using `sudo systemctl reload switchd.service` to apply changes to flow control, the switch buffer might change causing momentary packet loss.
-This only applies to flow control changes and not other QoS settings.

-This is less disruptive than the use of `restart switchd.service`.
-{{% /notice %}}

 ### Flow Control Buffers

-Before you configure Pause Frames or PFC, allocate buffer pools and limits for lossless flows.
+Before configuring Pause Frames or PFC, allocate buffer pools and limits for lossless flows.

 Edit the following lines in the `/etc/mlx/datapath/qos_infra.conf` file: